ooni/ooni.org/content/about/glossary.md

 data.

 Each network is connected to other networks, which are connected to each other through electronic, wireless and optical networking technologies.
-Multiple interconnected networks form the Internet.
+The internet is formed by multiple interconnected networks.

 ### Network anomaly